-Openly disapprove of the discriminatory acts and retaliation.
+Openly disapprove of discriminatory acts and retaliation.
 Rebut your racial discrimination at work.
 Make it clear that you oppose the discriminatory action and its deceptive rationale.
-If you suspect your superior is reporting and criticizing you as a result of prejudice, make a note of it and write him or her a letter.
+If you suspect your superior is reporting and criticizing you due to prejudice, make a note of it and write him or her a letter.

-Create a list of all the successes and reasons for potential the adverse job action.
+Create a list of all the successes and reasons for potential adverse job action.
 Make a complaint to the Human Resources department and/or the Equal Employment Opportunity Commission about your employer (EEOC).
-Request that the Equal Employment Opportunity Commission (EEOC) perform a formal workplace discrimination inquiry.
-Rebut all unjust work conduct taken against you on a regular basis, and get it on the record.
+Request the Equal Employment Opportunity Commission (EEOC) to perform a formal workplace discrimination inquiry.
+Rebut all unjust work conduct taken against you regularly, and get it on the record.
 This will come in handy if you do have to go to court.

-In addition to these problems, your employment discrimination lawsuit can require you to prove additional evidence, which our pre-screened Los Angeles discrimination lawyers will assist you in obtaining the damages you are entitled to.
+In addition to these problems, your employment discrimination lawsuit can require you to prove additional evidence, which our California discrimination lawyers will assist you in obtaining the damages you are entitled to.